dec-heim/NEMGLO/README.md

 For guidance on installation and usage of NEMGLO-app (a graphical user interface), please refer to the project webpage linked above.

 ## Usage
-For guidance on `NEMGLO` usage, see the [Examples](https://nemglo.readthedocs.io/en/latest/examples/fundamentals.html) section of the documentation.
+For guidance on `NEMGLO` python usage, see the [Examples](https://nemglo.readthedocs.io/en/latest/examples/fundamentals.html) section of the documentation.

 ## Contributing
 Interested in contributing?
 Check out the [contributing guidelines](CONTRIBUTING.md).
-Please note that this project is released with a [Code of Conduct]().
+Please note that this project is released with a [Code of Conduct](CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## License
 `NEMGLO` was created by Declan Heim as a Master's Project at UNSW.
 It is licensed under the terms of the [BSD 3-Clause license](LICENSE).